List of tobacco products: Chewing tobacco

 Plug tobacco is made up of tobacco leaves that have been pressed together and bound by some type of sweetener, resulting in a dense, square tobacco mass.
 (Some compare the look of plug tobacco to a brownie or similar pastry.)
 One can then bite directly from the mass or slice the tobacco into portions.
 Some types of plug may either be chewed or smoked in a tobacco pipe, and some are exclusive to one method of consumption or the other.

 Plug tobacco was once a much more common product, available to many American consumers during the 19th century.
 Two tobacco companies that historically manufactured plug are Liggett and Lorillard.
 (The latter was known for its Climax brand of plug.)

 Modern brands of chewing plug include "rustic" and simple packaging, as is the case with popular plugs like Apple Sun Cured, Brown's Mule, Cannon Ball, Cup, Days Work, and Days O Work.
-Some well-known loose leaf chewing tobacco brands, such as Red Man and Levi Garrett, have their own versions of plug tobacco, as well.
+Some well-known loose leaf chewing tobacco brands, such as America's Best Chew and Levi Garrett, also have their own versions of plug tobacco.